 Note.
-Data Tables are updated annually in the fall of each year, following completion and analyses of cohort data from the prior academic year (Aug - Aug).
+Data Tables are updated annually, following completion and analyses of cohort data from the prior year.

 Fall 2021 Matriculation

 Regarding Fall 2021 matriculation, the polls consisted of 54 applicants to the master's/sixth-year program, and 41 applicants to the doctoral program.
 From these pools, a total of 14 female students matriculated into either the doctoral (6 students) or master's/sixth year (8 students) programs and a total of 1 male student matriculated into the master's/sixth-year program.
 The mean total Graduate Record Examination score of the doctoral applicants matriculated in Fall 2021 was 304.3 (verbal = 153.3; quantitative = 151.0).
 The mean total Graduate Record Examination score of the master's/sixth-year applicants matriculated in 2021 was 300.3 (verbal = 151.3; quantitative = 149.0).